Last updated on January 19th, 2020

 Fanatics use the speed and raw power of the Barbarian, in addition to some of the best defenses in the game brought to the table by the Paladin class.
-Paladins also provide a heavy-hitting ability in Flames of Devotion, which might just be the single most deadly attack in the game that only costs 1 resource.
+Paladins also provide a heavy-hitting ability in Flames of Devotion, which might just be the single most deadly attack in the game that only costs 1 Zeal.
 You can play this Build as a melee, and in fact it probably works best as a melee character, however in this Guide we’re going to be using purely Ranged Weapons (Pistols).

 Fanatic Weapons and Armor

 Flames of Devotion is the hardest hitting single target attack in the game (behind Soul Annihilation), and the fact it will allow you to fire both guns over and over are the two major reasons we use it.
 You can use other Full Attacks to gain the firing of both guns, but none hit like Flames, and Paladins can regain its cost when they down a target, making Zeal a virtually infinite resource.
 If you want to be a ranged damage dealer, that is not a caster, Flames of Devotion is your best bet.
 Additionally, you can use Barbaric Smash to deal increased Damage and Penetration, refunding the cost if the target is killed.
 Alternating between Flames of Devotion, and Barbaric Smash can really “shell out” Damage in a hurry.

 Armor-wise you want to wear Armor that has no Recovery Time penalty so that you can Reload as fast as possible between attacks.
 Paladins bring tons of defense to the table, so you should have plenty of other ways of getting Armor such as: Inspired Defenses and Stoic Steel.
 In short, you won’t have a problem staying alive with this Build.
 If you’re playing Turn-Based you can use Heavy or Medium Armor if you wish, since having less Recovery Time is not that big of a deal.

 In this section we’re going to cover the “must have” Fanatic Abilities for this Build.
 You are free to pick and choose which you want outside of these because everyone’s style of play is different and there is no perfect way.
 However, these ones will be needed for this Build to work effectively.